Edrick Lee

-Edrick Lee (born 18 September 1992) is an Australian professional rugby league footballer who last played in the National Rugby League (NRL) as a er for the Dolphins.
+Edrick Lee (born 18 September 1992) is a former Australian professional rugby league footballer who last played in the National Rugby League (NRL) as a er for the Dolphins.

 Lee previously played for the Newcastle Knights, the Cronulla-Sutherland Sharks and the Canberra Raiders in the NRL.
 He has also represented the Indigenous All Stars and Queensland in the State of Origin series.

 Background

 Lee was born and raised in Brisbane, Queensland, Australia.
 He is of Aboriginal and Torres Strait Islander descent.

-Lee is the cousin of NBA basketball player Patty Mills, NBL basketball player Nathan Jawai and Dolphins rugby league player Brenko Lee.
-Edrick's uncle is former Olympian basketballer Danny Morseu, the second Indigenous Australian to represent Australia at the Olympics in basketball.
-Edrick's great uncle is Indigenous land rights activist Eddie Mabo.
+Lee is the cousin of rugby league player Brenko Lee and NBA player Patty Mills.

 Lee began playing rugby league at age 12 for Easts Mount Gravatt.
 A keen basketball player in his youth, Lee was part of the Brisbane Bullets development squad in 2006 and 2007.

 Playing career

 Early career (2010-2011)

 In 2010, Lee was playing rugby league in Brisbane's second division competition for Mt Gravatt, situated in the Brisbane Broncos official catchment area, when he was spotted by Souths Logan Magpies scout Brian Edwards.
 Edwards recruited Lee to the Magpies under 20s squad.
 After 8 games, Edwards contacted Canberra Raiders development officer David Hamilton, who signed Lee to play for Canberra's Toyota Cup (Under-20s) team for 2011.
 Lee's thirty-two appearances with the Raiders NYC side from 2011-2013 started with him playing in the centres, backrow and on the wing.